A machine with the following is required to install Harmony:

 Harmony will always synchronize content prior to setting any configurations.

 In developing a strategy for your organization, it is worth knowing that Harmony can use either of the items 1 and 2 listed above or both together.
-Item 3 is used to automate the configuration from a Document Management System offering a “no-touch” process for the end user.
+Item 3 is used to automate the configuration from a Document Management System offering a “no-touch” experience for the end user.

 Once a source and destination are set, Harmony will create a copy of the source content in the target location after the Set Standard or Test button has been clicked.